Lahor

-Lāhor (لاهور), also known as Little Lahore (Pashto: وړوکی لاهور, Urdu: چھوٹا لاہور), previously known as Salatura (سلاطوره), is a town within the Swabi District of Khyber Pakhtunkhwa, Pakistan.
-The town serves as the headquarters of the Lahor Tehsil and is administratively subdivided into two union councils.
-The town is a settlement of 35,000 people and is located at with an altitude of 308 metres and lies west of Swabi and on the northern bank of the Indus River (locally known as Abasin).
+Lāhor, also known as Little Lahore (Pashto: وړوکی لاهور, Urdu: چھوٹا لاہور) and historically known as Salatura, is a town in the Swabi District of Khyber Pakhtunkhwa, Pakistan.
+It serves as the headquarters of the Lahor Tehsil and is administratively subdivided into two union councils.
+The town is located at with an altitude of 308 m.
+It lies west of Swabi on the northern bank of the Indus River.
 In the vicinity of Lahor are Panjpir, Hund and Zaida.

 Administration

 The village of Lahor contains two union councils, Lahor Gharbi and Lahor Sharqi (East and West), each union is administered by its own nazim.

 History

-Lahor has a very old history.
-Outside Lahor, there are some high mounds which likely contain ancient sites.
-Historians believe that a town called Śalātura existed in the vicinity, where the Sanskrit grammarian Panini probably lived.
-The Chinese traveller Huan Tsang visited the city in the 7th century AD and reported that there was said to have been a statue for Panini in the town (but not present in his time).
+Historians believe that a town called Śalātura existed in the vicinity of Lahor, where the Sanskrit grammarian Panini probably lived.
+The Chinese traveller Huan Tsang visited the city in the 7th century CE and reported that there was said to have been a statue for Panini in the town (but not present in his time).

-Although it is known that Panini (c.
-450 - 350 BCE) was born in Śalātura, a small town near Attock on the northwestern Indian peninsula in what is now Pakistan, historians remain uncertain as to the exact dates of Panini's birth and death.
-One theory, supported by internal references that indicate Panini had contact with or was at least aware of Greek civilization, place his life after the year 327 BCE, when Macedonian Alexander the Great reached northwestern India.
-However, historical evidence supports limited contact between the two civilizations as early as the sixth century BCE.

 Alexander the Great is said to have passed through the area, in trying to cross the Indus River through the Hund.
-He is also said to have faced significant resistance from the people of Lahor.
-The oldest Lahor port located in Mohallah Ghari Khankhail (GKK) shows Lahor being among Alexander's possessions.